tlswg/tls13-spec/draft-ietf-tls-tls13.md

   for a shorter period of time than what is stated in the ticket_lifetime.

-ticket_age_mask
+ticket_age_add
-: A randomly 32-bit value that is used to mask the age of the ticket that the client includes in the "early_data" extension.
+: A randomly 32-bit value that is used to obscure the age of the ticket that the client includes in the "early_data" extension.
+The actual ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.

 ticket_extensions
 : A placeholder for extensions in the ticket.
 Clients MUST ignore